Those calling for Gard to be replaced need some history and context. I’ve got some right here.

 Nate Reuvers is the greatest counterpoint against this argument.
 The rail-thin Minnesota kid who got tossed around like a rag doll as a freshman is now an oak tree in the lane.
 He’s also leading the team in scoring.
 At about 14 points per game in a very slow offense, Reuvers is looking like an NBA player.

-In only his second full season, King already is a starter and the Badgers’ best athlete.
-He remains inconsistent but has already taken a big step forward this year with multiple 20-point games.
+King’s surprise departure was a surprise blow to the solar plexus for all of Badger Nation.
+But in his second full season, the La Crosse native was a starter and the Badgers’ best athlete and scorer when he was locked in.
+He remained inconsistent but took a big step forward this year with multiple 20-point games.

 And after a gutsy and impressive freshman season, in which he was forced to start out of position at the point, Brad Davison hasn’t improved as much as many would have liked.
 He’s still likely to be a four-year starter who plays hard and smart and defends well every night.